solliancenet/azure-databricks-lablets/README.md

 ![lab options](Images/lab-options.png)

 Within each lab, follow the instructions.
 Remember to run a cell you can press shift+enter when it has focus, or you can press the play icon in the top right corner of each cell.
+For each of the labs you should select and attach to the [labs-standard] cluster to run your code, which you can select by using the deatached/attached dropdown in the top left corner of your notebook.

 ## Using these Labs in your own Azure Subscription
 These labs are intended to be used within a pre-provisioned lab environment, but you can download them and use these labs in your own Azure subscription.
 Just follow the instructions in the Setup folder of this repo.